Welcome to OneIPM

-Also note, you can reorder the middle five (5) states (the "doing" states) by using the up/down arrow buttons located to the right of the state description.
+Also note, you can reorder the middle five (5) states (the "in progress" states) by using the up/down arrow buttons located to the right of the state description.

-At the bottom of the edit project dialog you will notice two (2) pull-down controls.
+On the Sharing tab at the bottom you will notice two (2) drop-down controls.

 In the first you select the project to link to and the second is the workflow state within that project.